dsChenWu/dsChenWu/README.md

 # Hello, I'm YUCHEN WU 👋
-A passionate data scientist to solve the real worl problems.
+A passionate data scientist to solve the real world problems.

 ## 📫 How to Reach Me